MythBusters (2009 season): Corner Shot

-The Build Team tested various Hollywood methods for shooting around corners, beginning with an offshoot of the "Bend a Bullet" myth from episode 123.
+The Build Team tested various Hollywood methods for shooting around corners, beginning with an offshoot of the Bend a Bullet myth from episode 123.

 Grant and Tory also tested other techniques of shooting around a corner in Hollywood movies.
 Starting from Kari's position at the doorway, they tried to hit the target in the room by...

-According to Tory, this "complete set" appears to have set a first on MythBusters, where three myths were tested simultaneously with one Confirmed, one Plausible, and the other Busted.
+According to Tory, this "complete set" appears to have set a first on MythBusters, where three myths were tested simultaneously with one confirmed, one plausible, and the remaining one busted.

 Car Cling (Cardboard Box Wall Crash)

 Taking off from the original Car Cling myth, Adam and Jamie tested whether or not someone could...

 The MythBusters pointed out that the tests were done with empty cardboard boxes, as they seemingly are in many Hollywood movies.
-A different result may suffice if they contained any shipment, especially heavy ones like electronics or "anvils."
+A different result may suffice if they contained any shipment, especially heavy ones such as electronics or "anvils."

 Liquid Lock Pick

-Fans requested having this myth tested after the original Liquid Nitrogen myths were shown in the Hurricane Windows episode.
+Fans requested having this myth tested after the original Liquid Nitrogen myths were shown in the episode "Hurricane Windows".